mussieh/RecApp/README.md

 :------------------------------:|:-------------------------:
 ![](https://github.com/mussieh/Recapp/blob/master/droid_handset.png)       |  ![](https://github.com/mussieh/Recapp/blob/master/droid_tablet.png)

 **Note: In order for the app to run properly, make sure you include your own API keys in the required classes.
-This means that you need to override the Goolge Services account client file (google-services.json) in the project to use Firebase and its APIs.
+You also need to overwrite the Goolge Services account client file (google-services.json) in this project in order to use Firebase and its APIs.
 In addition, know that the development of this application has not yet been completed.**

 ## Getting Started